SirGarhi/garhis-grotto-foundry/docs/CharacterPathDesignDoc.md

 Depending on your campaign and starting character level, characters may start with some features already earned.

 Character Paths have 6 Tiers of progression.
-It is not required but it will often be the case that a character earns every feature from a given tier before earning a feature from the next tier.
+Outside of features with explicit prerequisites, it is not necessary to fully award one tier before starting to award features from a later tier.

 The listing order of features within a Tier in a Path writeup has no significance.

 As a general guideline, features within Tiers 1-2 and to a lesser extent Tier 3 should be earnable by quite attainable means for a low level character such as:
 * Throwing money or resources at it
-	- Paying a trainer a modest sum of gold to receive a lesson
+	- Paying a trainer a modest sum of gold to receive a lesson.
-	- Expending an uncommon or rare aetheric essence to enchant an effect on to an item
+	- Expending an uncommon or rare aetheric essence to enchant an effect on to an item.
-	- Upgrading or crafting a weapon with the right rarity of materials
+	- Upgrading or crafting a weapon with the right rarity of materials.
-* Randomly bumping in to something during normal adventuring
+* Randomly bumping in to something during normal adventuring:
-	- Finding a dusty old scroll in a tomb that teaches the techniques for a more efficient means of making potions or poisons
+	- Finding a dusty old scroll in a tomb that teaches the techniques for a more efficient means of making potions or poisons.
+	- Discovering the ancient writings of a warrior that can teach a new Battle Master Maneuver.
+	- Getting a cat down out of a tree that turns out to be an all powerful witch's familiar and rewards you with an additional spell known.

 Tier 4 and higher is when features should start requiring some sort of narrative tie in or specific objective to earn such as:
-* Traveling to three different cities to train with three different weapon masters
+* Traveling to three different cities to train with three different weapon masters.
-* Uncovering a deeply hidden family secret masking the source of the family's power
+* Uncovering a deeply hidden family secret masking the source of the family's power.
-* Tracking down a rare albino owlbear to gather some of its feathers
+* Tracking down a rare albino owlbear to gather some of its feathers.

+### Path Features are **NOT** Player Entitlements
+Path Features are meant to be a way to tangibly and often mechanically reward Players for accomplishing Narrative goals.

+A Path writeup is basically a wish list.
+It's a planning document.
+It is most definitely not a guarantee that a character *will* earn every (or even any) of the Features listed in it.
+It also makes no promises for a timeline as to when features might be earned, regardless of what tier they are in.

+Path Features are not necessarily permanent either.
+Losing a Path Feature that was already earned is a potentially fantastic narrative consequence.